 - Earthborn Holistic (32 reports)

 - Nature’s Domain (29 reports)

 - Merrick (16 reports)

 - Nutrisource (10 reports)

 In the Dec.
 1 version of the Journal of the American Veterinary Medical Association, Lisa M. Freeman, DVM, Ph.D., DACVN, provided an update to the research on DCM and emphasized the issue is not just grain-free diets.
 She calls the suspected diets “BEG” diets (boutique companies, exotic ingredients, or grain-free diets).

 “The apparent link between BEG diets and DCM may be due to ingredients used to replace grains in grain-free diets, such as lentils or chickpeas, but also may be due to other common ingredients commonly found in BEG diets, such as exotic meats, vegetables, and fruits,” Freeman wrote.

 Freeman emphasizes that although there appears to be an association between DCM and BEG diets, the relationship has not yet been proven, and other factors may be equally or more important.

-As a general rule of thumb, the best thing you can do for your dog’s dietary health is to consult your veterinarian, not the internet.
-Together you can weigh the pros and cons of your dog’s diet and if necessary monitor your dog for signs of DCM.
+As a general rule of thumb, the best thing you can do for your dog’s dietary health is to consult your veterinarian.
+Together you can weigh the pros and cons of your dog’s diet and, if necessary, monitor your dog for signs of DCM.